Conversions API Programs

 LiveRamp’s Conversions API programs were formerly referred to as "attribution programs".

 For example, an advertiser that runs ads on Facebook can send LiveRamp their in-store transaction data (literally people who bought things in their store) for delivery to the Facebook Offline Conversions API Attribution Program.
-Facebook uses this data to create dashboards and reports for the advertiser that show them which of the customers who made a purchase in one of their stores were targeted with an advertisement on the Facebook platform.
+Facebook uses this data to create dashboards and reports for the advertiser that shows them which of the customers who made a purchase in one of their stores were targeted with an advertisement on the Facebook platform.

 Facebook is then able to attribute these offline transactions to online advertising on the Facebook platform, and reports those transactions as “events matched - attributed”.
 Facebook also provides information on the number of total users it recognizes from those transactions (as an “events matched - unattributed” metric).